microbus-io/dv8/README.md

 ## `on` and `main`

-The `on` directive allows pushing directives one level down into a nested struct.
-It can be useful when the nested struct is not under your control.
+The `on` directive allows pushing directives one level down into a nested field of a struct.
+It can be useful when the struct definition is not under your control and you cannot add field tags to it.
+You can push validation on only one of the fields.
+In more complex situations, a custom `Validator` or `ValidatorContext` interface is needed.

 ```go
 type Timestamp struct {